-- A. DDD clients approved to receive community residential services will be provided the opportunity to live in a manner that meets their needs and preferences. - B. When referring a client to residential services, DDD will ensure that: - 1.
+- A. DDD clients approved to receive community residential services will be provided the opportunity to live in a manner that meets their needs and preferences.
+Services shall be delivered in the most cost effective manner possible.
+It is the Division's expectation that clients will share homes and support hours.
+However, single person households are allowable by exception, depending on individual circumstances and client need. - B. When referring a client to residential services, DDD will ensure that: - 1.
 The individual and the provider receive the necessary information and opportunities to make an informed decision; and - 2.
 The program has the necessary licensure, contract, or certification, and is within its contracted capacity. - C. Clients must be given information regarding residential providers available in their region so that they may make decisions regarding their choice of residential provider.
-Information regarding residential providers is available online at Residential Provider Resources.
+Information regarding SL and GH residential providers is available online at Residential Provider Resources.